devhollister/Pewlett_Hackard_Analysis/README.md

 A breakdown of opening positions by title are shown in the chart below.

 ![](retiring_counts_by_title.png)

 ### Mentorship Eligibility

-To determine the number of employees eligible to serve as mentors, job titles and other data was retrieved for employees born between January 1, 1965 and December 31, 1965.
+To determine the number of employees eligible to serve as mentors, job titles and other data were retrieved for employees born between January 1, 1965 and December 31, 1965.
 The results are as follows:
    * 1,549 employees are eligible to be mentors

 ## Summary:

 Based on the above parameters, an expected 90,398 positions will have to be filled while only 1,549 employees are eligible to become mentors.
 This problem is even more clear when eligible mentors are analyzed by title:

 ![](mentorship_titles.png)

 As shown above, even within this woefully inadequate employee subgroup, there is a proportionate lack of senior engineers, the title with the most retiring employees.